Philips Tele-Game series

-The Philips Tele-Game series is a series of six dedicated first-generation home video game consoles manufactured, released and marketed between 1975 and 1978 by Dutch company Philips.
+The Philips Tele-Game series is a series of five dedicated first-generation home video game consoles plus 1 more manufactured, released and marketed between 1975 and 1978 by Dutch company Philips.

 All Philips Tele-Game consoles have the contraction "ES" which stands for "elektronisches Spiel" (German for "electronic game").
 The systems are named differently depending on the country (Tele-Spiel in Germany, Tele-Game in the United Kingdom, Tele-Peli in Finland, and Tele-Spel in the Netherlands).
 In all countries, the name means tele game.
 The Philips Tele-Game consoles were some of the first European video game consoles ever to be released.